Complex time method for quantum dynamics when an exceptional point is encircled in the parameter space: New integration contours for non-Hermitian problem

 \item integration along the closing contours connecting the real and imaginary axes.
 Evaluation of these contributions is very similar to the two sided branchcut integration.
 The main difference is represented by the different value of $n$ of the lines connecting to the real axis which is given by $n=2$.

-\item integration along the equivalue lines $n=1$ and $n=0$ emanating from $s_{0i,upp}$ which are not branchcuts (in the case of the odd layour).
-Again, the integration is performed in a very similar matten to the integration along the two-sided branchcuts.
+\item integration along the equivalue lines $n=1$ and $n=0$ emanating from $s_{0i,upp}$ which are not branchcuts (in the case of the odd layout).
+Again, the integration is performed in a very similar way to the integration along the two-sided branchcuts.

 \item integration along a connecting contour between two branchcuts in the asymptote $\im s \to \infty$.
 Note that the branchcuts end up asymptotically in the imaginary axis, $s\to i\infty$, as we show in Section~\ref{EQLAS}, therefore the complex integration contour avoiding these branchcuts passes through the asymptote, see Fig.~\ref{FigCont}.